torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 .. module:: grapple.models
 .. class:: GraphQLImage(field_name, required=False)

-    To serialize the WagtailImages or custom Image model then use this field type.
+    Use this field type to serialize the core Wagtail or your custom Image model.

 GraphQLDocument